dsesclei/OuttaBand/README.md

 Compose uses the same Dockerfile and automatically loads `.env` via `env_file`.
 A `./data` volume is mounted into `/data`, so `data/app.db` survives restarts.
 Stream logs with `docker compose logs -f lpbot` and verify `/healthz` returns `ok=true` before relying on Telegram alerts.

+## Continuous integration

+GitHub Actions runs pytest on Python 3.11 and builds the Docker image on every push and PR targeting `main`.

 ## Configuration

 All settings are provided via environment variables (pydantic-settings, case-insensitive):